Designing for recycling

 Design for Recycling guidelines for Coloured PP Rigids

-These guidelines are considered applicable for bio- or fossil- based PP.
+These guidelines are considered applicable for bio- or fossil- based PP and validated in coordination with RecyClass.

 Polypropylene (PP) is a heat-resistant and durable plastic used in food packaging like yoghurt containers and microwave-safe food trays.
 It is a semi-crystalline polymer with a high melting point, making it suitable for high-temperature applications.
 Flexibility in polypropylene plastics can be related to their thickness and grade.
 These are pliable materials used in packaging applications like plastic bags, cling film, and flexible pouches for food and beverages.